Where to Find Healthy, Super-Refreshing Smoothies in and Around Philadelphia

 216 Church Street, Old City

-The Wellness Refinery has become a Philly fan favorite, not only for their infrared sauna, but for their tonic bar serving good-for-you drinks.
+The Wellness Refinery is a Philly fan favorite, not only for their infrared sauna, but for their tonic bar serving good-for-you drinks.
 Designed by their in-house certified nutrition specialist, all of their organic smoothies put superfoods and adaptogenic herbs at the forefront, with ingredients like kale, pistachios, tahini and chlorella in the mix.
 You can also get lattes, teas and fresh-pressed juices.

 Yaas Fruitea Cafe